-This program has two tracks- the Technical Track and the UNCC Transfer Track.
-The Technical Track is designed to give you the education and skills needed to get a job as a Mechanical Engineering technician/technologist in the local Mechanical, Manufacturing, and Drafting industry's as well as many other similar job opportunities.
-The UNCC Transfer Track is designed to transfer in UNCC to get a bachelor's degree in Mechanical Engineering Technology (2+2 Program).
-Graduates who complete their bachelor's degree in Mechanical Engineering Technology at UNCC should qualify for employment as a Mechanical/Manufacturing engineer and will have many other career paths to choose from.
-UNCC graduates that finish Mitchell Community Colleges program first will have an associate's degree that will compliment there UNCC degree.
+This program has two tracks- the Technical Track and the University Transfer Track.
+The Technical Track is designed to give you the education and skills needed to get a job as a Mechanical Engineering technician/ technologist in the local Mechanical, Manufacturing, and Drafting industry's as well as many other similar job opportunities.
+The University Transfer Track is transferable to four-year schools in the UNC system that offer a Bachelor of Science in Engineering Technology degree.
+Graduates who complete their bachelor's degree in Mechanical Engineering Technology should qualify for employment as a Mechanical/Manufacturing engineer and will have many other career paths to choose from.
+University graduates that finish Mitchell Community College's program first will have an associate's degree that will compliment the university degree.
 This makes you more desirable to employers!